Reverse Diet Planner

 Free reverse diet planner that adds calories back week-by-week after a cut.
 Builds an 8-week macro schedule with protein, carb, and fat targets each week.

-After an extended fat-loss phase, eating at "maintenance" usually isn’t maintenance anymore.
-Months of caloric restriction trigger metabolic adaptation — your basal rate drops, NEAT (non-exercise activity) decreases, and your TDEE ends up 10–20% lower than the formulas predict.
-Jumping straight back to your pre-diet calorie level reliably causes rapid fat regain.
+After a long fat-loss phase, eating at "maintenance" often isn't maintenance anymore.
+Months of restriction bring on metabolic adaptation: your resting rate drops, you move around less without noticing, and your real TDEE can end up meaningfully below what the formulas predict.
+Jumping straight back to your pre-diet calories is how a lot of hard-won progress comes back on.

-A reverse diet solves this by adding calories back in small weekly increments — usually 50–150 kcal per week — letting your metabolism recover without overshooting.
-This planner builds an 8-week schedule starting from your current cut calories, projects each week’s new total, and splits the new calories into macros based on your chosen ratio.
-It’s the same reverse-diet logic MuscleBuddy uses internally when you transition from a cut phase to maintenance.
+A reverse diet adds the calories back in small weekly steps, commonly 50–150 kcal per week, so you climb back to maintenance instead of leaping at it.
+This planner builds an 8-week schedule from your current cut calories, projects each week's total, and splits it into macros on the ratio you pick.
+It's the same schedule MuscleBuddy builds when you move from a cut into maintenance.

 8-week reverse diet schedule